Clean and plentiful water is an essential natural resource for society, providing the basis for human health and quality of life.

 The Commission’s agri-food data portal includes a dashboard displaying the most relevant indicators for water quality and availability, while an independent evaluation assessing the impact of the CAP on water was published in February 2020.

-Under the Commission’s proposals, the new CAP will include a reinforced performance monitoring and evaluation framework, which will facilitate greater accountability and the transition to a performance-based delivery model.
+The CAP 2023-27 includes a reinforced performance monitoring and evaluation framework, which facilitates greater accountability and the transition to a performance-based delivery model.

 Knowledge, research, and innovation